 Anxiety and stress reduction

-Memory Lane induces a relaxation response & enhances awareness as it draws residents into present time and place
+Memory Lane induces a relaxation response and enhances awareness as it draws residents into present time and place.

 Improved cooperative behavior

-Memory Lane cumulative impact provides an environment conducive to more cooperation and less conflict
+Memory Lane's cumulative impact provides an environment conducive to more cooperation and less conflict.

 Improved caregiver/ patient interactions